Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This professional summary states the years of experience as well as the companies the candidate has worked for.
 Since Ernst & Young and Deloitte are two of the biggest accounting firms, this should impress hiring managers.
 The summary also includes tangible results (“cutting overhead by 10 percent”).

-Learn the top skills required for an accountant job in 2023.
+Learn the top skills required for an accountant job.

 Bad example: